Extracellular Matrix regulates the morphodynamics of 3D migrating cancer cells: Results

 Our analysis shows that not only it is important to distinguish different morphological phenotypes in studying the motility of cancer cells, but also one may need to take into account of phenotype transitions.
-For instance, without accounting for the class-switching events, the weighted average of mean square displacements from mesenchymal and amoeboidal cells underestimates the observed cell motility by 15\% (Fig. \ref{fig5}B, the weighted average MSD curve corresponds to a diffusivity of approximately 20 $\mu$m$^2$/hour, as compared with 24 $\mu$m$^2$/hour for full cell trajectories).
-Since phenotype transitions occur rapidly at single cell level regardless of ECM concentration, porosity and rigidity, we conclude that mesoscale dynamics contributes to determine the invasive potential of cancer cells.
+We find cell migration steps associated with different class-switching events have distinct statistical distributions (Fig. \ref{fig5}A, also see SI appendix S8 for the motility characteristics of cells involving intermediate states).
+Without accounting for the class-switching events, the weighted average of mean square displacements from mesenchymal, amoeboidal, and intermediate state cells underestimates the observed cell motility by 20\% (Fig. \ref{fig5}B, the weighted average MSD curve corresponds to a diffusivity of approximately 15 $\mu$m$^2$/hour, as compared with 19 $\mu$m$^2$/hour for full cell trajectories).
+We also find cell motility depend on the direction of state transitions.
+For instance, the variance of steps coupled to ME-to-AM transition is almost twice the value for AM-to-ME transition (Fig. \ref{fig5}A, lower panel).
+Since morphological phenotype transitions occur spontaneously at single cell level, our results show that morphodynamics and cell motility are closely coupled to determine the invasive potential of cancer cells.

 During metastasis a migrating cancer cell must navigate ECM of distinct mechanical properties.
-Therefore we next investigate how cell morphodynamics facilitate cell traverse interfaces and adapt to ECM of distinct mechanics.
+Therefore, we next investigate how cell morphodynamics facilitate cell traverse interfaces and adapt to ECM of distinct mechanics.
 To this end, we create collagen matrices consist of two integrated layers (\textit{SI appendix} S9).
 The RT layer is prepared at room temperature that shows a porous fibrous network, and the 37 $^\circ$C layer is prepared at 37 $^\circ$C showing a much more homogeneous structure (Fig. \ref{fig6}A).
 Without additional cues MDA-MB-231 cells randomly navigate the ECM, occasionally traverse the interface to experience a sudden change of ECM physical properties.
 Over the course of 24 hours we do not observe durotaxis.

 Consistent with the corresponding results in uniform ECM, we find the likelihood of observing a filopodial cell is significantly higher in the ECM layer prepared at room temperature, while for blebbing cells the probability is higher in the gel layer prepared at 37 $^\circ$C (Fig. \ref{fig6}B).
 The dwell times of phenotypes, on the other hand, follow the same trend of occurrence probabilities but change rather moderately (Fig. \ref{fig6}C).